 Last but not least you have the FXZA – a letter combination that denotes region (the A stands for America) and, for some odd reason, inventory tracking.
 This last part largely can be ignored unless you’re entering the TVs into a database.

 So, what is the best Samsung TV?

-So, well, if you want the absolute best Samsung TV, then the Q9FN is it.
+If you want the absolute best Samsung TV, the Q90 most certainly is it.